Cobra Running and Triathlon Club Constitution

 (ii) be a new member who joined the Club and paid their subs no later than 31 January of the current year.

-(e) Applicants must be in possession of the London Marathon refusal letter and magazine in their name.
+(e) Applicants must be in possession of the London Marathon rejection communication in their name.

 (f) In the event that there are Club places still available after the receipt of all Qualifying